Sausage and Cabbage Soup

 Cabbage is one of my favorite low-carb ingredients, and I love using it in soup.
 You can check out Low-Carb and Keto Soups with Cabbage to see a round-up of all the soups on this site that have cabbage.

 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This Sausage and Cabbage Soup recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

-- 4 cups water
+- 2 cups water

-- 2-3 bay leaves
+- 3 bay leaves

-- 2 T minced garlic (or less, but I love garlic)
+- 2 T minced garlic (or less)

 - 2 tsp. dried thyme

 - 2 T tomato paste (I used the type from a tube)

 - 14 oz. precooked turkey, chicken, pork, or beef sausage (see notes)